soilqualitylab/soilqualitylab.github.io/src/C.md

 * **Module 12: Probability and Statistics for Data Science.** Objective: To review fundamental concepts in probability theory and statistics.
 Topics include probability distributions, conditional probability, Bayes' theorem, and key statistical measures like mean, variance, and standard deviation.
 This is essential for understanding probabilistic models and evaluating model performance.7
 * **Module 13: The Role of Optimization in Machine Learning.** Objective: To explicitly connect the user's existing knowledge of optimization with its central role in ML.
 This module will frame ML algorithms as layered optimization problems that seek to find the optimal set of parameters to solve a given task.8 This provides a conceptual bridge from classical engineering to modern AI.
 * **Module 14: Case Study: Linear Regression from First Principles.** Objective: To synthesize the mathematical concepts by implementing a simple linear regression model from scratch.
 This hands-on exercise will involve defining a loss function, calculating gradients, and using gradient descent to find the optimal model parameters, solidifying the connection between calculus, linear algebra, and a practical ML algorithm.

+### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 #### **Section 3: Paradigms of AI: From Symbolic Reasoning to Connectionist Models (Modules 15-20)**